Congratulations to the 2012 Winners of the IHL Writing Competition!

 The winning 2012 feature article, by Amy Psaltis, of Queensland University of Technology, can be downloaded here.

-Particular thanks are also due to all those who served as judges for the competition.
-Without the expertise and generous support of the fifty or so volunteers, the competition could not have gone ahead.
+Particular thanks to all those who served as judges for the competition.
+Without the expertise and generous support of these volunteers, the competition could not have gone ahead.
 Thanks and congratulations are due to the ALSA organising committee, who put together an excellent moot.
-Next year's competition will be held in Western Australia.
+Next year's competition will be held in Brisbane.